 Which careers attract education students?

-Working for the public sector was the most popular career choice for students on education and teaching courses, according to a 2019 survey of more than 74,000 undergraduates carried out by Cibyl, a research business owned by the same company as TARGETjobs.
+Working for the public sector was the most popular career choice for students on education and teaching courses, according to a 2020 survey of more than 71,000 undergraduates carried out by Cibyl, a research business owned by the same company as TARGETjobs.
 The most popular careers for education and teaching students were as follows: